Russian pipeline faces big hurdles amid Ukraine tensions

 As chancellor, Scholz has been cautious in his comments, and it’s not clear if he’s willing to go as far as U.S. Secretary of State Antony Blinken, who has said it’s “very unlikely” that gas will flow if Russia “renewed its aggression” toward Ukraine.

 Pressed on whether an invasion would halt the pipeline, deputy German government spokesman Wolfgang Buechner said Nord Stream 2 is “an undertaking of a private business that is largely completed” and that regulatory approval “has no political dimension.”
-He but stressed that military aggression would have “high costs and sanctions.”
+He stressed that military aggression would have “high costs and sanctions,” without saying what those might be.

 Scholz “never makes things completely clear,” said Stefan Meister, an expert on Russian energy policy at the German Council on Foreign Relations.
 “So I am not sure under which conditions he would really agree to stop the pipeline.”